 Adaptive Cruise Control with Low-Speed Follow

 Setting the cruise control during your urban commute?
 Acura technology makes it possible.
-As with a conventional system, the available Adaptive Cruise Control (ACC) with low-speed follow53 system allows you to set a desired speed, but it will also maintain a set space from the car ahead of you so you can enjoy cruise control even in light traffic conditions.
+As with a conventional system, the available Adaptive Cruise Control (ACC) with low-speed follow53 system allows you to set a desired speed but also maintain a desired interval from the car ahead so you enjoy the benefits of cruise control in light traffic.

 - While cruising, engage the ACC, and the system will prompt you to select a short, medium or long interval from the vehicle ahead.

 - Once a speed is set (between 20 and 95) you can raise or lower it with the steering-wheel controls while the MID informs you what mph you are setting.